-The benefits of the arts are many, and everyone deserves to have equal access to them.
-From arts education for young people to arts programming for senior citizens, the arts have been proven to make individual lives better and to strengthen communities.
-They improve health and well-being, and they improve cognitive skills.
+The Arts improve health and well-being, and they improve cognitive skills.
 Even more, the arts can bring people together across demographic, economic and social lines.
 They are places where people can both see and express themselves, their communities and their cultures in public performances and exhibitions.
 The arts also offer important career and leadership opportunities.